ronenfreeman/microsoft-homework/README.md

 The application, given three environment variables `BITCOIN_ENDPOINT`, `MINUTES_TO_SLEEP` and `MINUTES_TO_GET_AVERAGE` gets the rate of Bitcoin from `BITCOIN_ENDPOINT` every `MINUTES_TO_SLEEP` minute(s) and averages the rate every MINUTES_TO_GET_AVERAGE minutes.

 ### Assumptions

+- The app is not statefull.
+The app will never die.
+- External monitoring exists to capture if the app would throw an error.
+- The first minute to print the Bitcoin rate begins as the app starts up.
+- There is zero delay in getting the rate.

 ### Build Locally